New Zealand IQN Exam Questions 2026: Nursing Planning MCQs with Answers

 Rationale: Long-term goals are those that take weeks or months to achieve, unlike short-term goals which are usually set for hours to a few days.

-Theoretical Exam Preparation: This video helps to prepare and improve your confidence with solved question papers, IQN related MCQs.
+Theoretical Exam Preparation: This helps to prepare and improve your confidence with solved question papers, IQN related MCQs.
 Examination structure The examination questions are designed to assess knowledge which is required to practise safely as a nurse in Aotearoa New Zealand.
 The scope of the questions in each part of the examination are:

 Part A: Medication Safety – medication and fluid safety questions including medicine calculations.